Dmitry-Skachkov/SHTOOLS_examples/README.md

 ## Example

-For example of implementation of SHTOOLS library see [ELPOT](https://github.com/Dmitry-Skachkov/ELPOT)
+For example of using SHTOOLS library see [ELPOT](https://github.com/Dmitry-Skachkov/ELPOT)